Abdomen | CT / Ultrasound / MRI

 Liver lesions are often reported incidentally because abdominal imaging commonly detects small focal liver findings.

-- Simple cyst or benign hemangioma
+- Simple or benign hemangioma

 - Focal fatty change